Mount Washington, Los Angeles: Population

 Over the last decade, the demographics have been shifting.
 As of 2009, Mount Washington has no racial or ethnic group in a majority.
 According to the American Community Survey (2009), Mount Washington is 33% White, 3% Black, 47% Latino, 9% Asian, and 7% other (census tract 1851).
 The only census tract entirely within Mount Washington's boundaries is census tract 1851 (census tracts 1852 and 1862 are also in Mount Washington but also include surrounding neighborhoods).
 Census tract 1851 is on the east side of Mount Washington, and includes Moon Canyon Park and the Carlin G. Smith Recreation area; and it is extremely racially and ethnically diverse, even for Los Angeles.

 The 2000 census found that the median yearly household income in 2008 dollars was $57,725, about average for the city.
 The average household size of 2.9 people was about the same as Los Angeles as a whole.
 Renters occupied 45.1% of the housing stock and house- or apartment-owners held 54.9%.

-Mount Washington (tract 1851) has a median household income of about $60,000; and 30% of its residents have a household income greater than $100,000 per year; neighboring census tracts shared with Mount Washington and other neighborhoods also have somewhat similar income data.
+According to the New York Times in 2010, Mount Washington (tract 1851) has a median household income of about $60,000; and 30% of its residents have a household income greater than $100,000 per year; neighboring census tracts shared with Mount Washington and other neighborhoods also have somewhat similar income data.